wcm-io-devops/ansible-conga-aem-packages/README.md

 When set to true the mvn stdout will be tee'd into a log file for debug purposes.

-    conga_aem_packages_maven_logfile: "{{ conga_config_path }}/conga-aem-packages-mvn.log"
+    conga_aem_packages_maven_logfile: "conga-aem-packages-mvn.log"

-The path to the log file, per default this is placed in the configuration directory of the conga node.
+The path to the log file, location is relative to 'conga_config_path', which is the directory of the conga node.

     conga_aem_packages_standalone: true